esctabcapslock/mamba-force/readme.md

 # mamba-force

 > **mamba-force** is web browser extensions running on [anaconda.org](https://anaconda.org/) for *Mamba* users.
-- Replaces the install command for the *Mamba* on anaconda.org.
+- Replacesg the install command for the *Mamba* on anaconda.org.
 - Put the packages in the cart and copy them all at **once**.
 - Cart are shared between all tabs in the same browser.
-- Tested on the Chromium browser.
+- Tested on the Chromium/Firefox browser.

 ## Preview